menuclose

 However, my experience is that it depends on the town hall and the staff on the day.
 Some are much more accommodating to having pictures done, while some want you outside straight away so they can get the next couple in.

-4. Be prepared to do group shots elsewhere
+4. Be prepared to do your group shots elsewhere

-I have had mixed experiences at town halls when it comes to doing group shots.
+I have had mixed experiences at London town halls when it comes to doing group shots.
 Most of the time I’ve been able to do a quick group shot of everyone outside on the steps.
-This would normally be straight after confetti as all the guests are in one place already.
+I normally do this straight after confetti as all the guests are in one place already.

 However, because of the back to back nature of town halls, it may be that the next couple are already starting to make their way in or their guests are hanging around outside.
 This means sometimes it isn’t always possible to do more group shots outside.